Japanese Scrolls & Screens 2020 Wall CalendarPOMEGRANATE

-The 12 elegant scrolls and screens reproduced in this calendar date from the 16th through the 19 century.
-All are from the collection of the Asian Art Museum of San Francisco.
+Dating from the 18th through 20th centuries, the scrolls and screens reproduced in this calendar are from the collection of the Los Angeles County Museum of Art.